Coffee-Code-Belfast/Coffee-Code_002/README.md

 ## Setup
 We are going to be using codesandbox.io: an online editor that can be used to create and deploy web applications You can sign in to codesandbox.io using a github account.
-If you do not currently have one, you can create one here: Create a GitHub account
-When you are logged into codesandbox.io, create a Vue sandbox.
+If you do not currently have one, you can create one [here](https://github.com/) When you are logged into codesandbox.io, create a Vue sandbox.

 ## Starting Points
 What do you want a to do list item to look like?
 Vue is really cool and will allow us to write code - called a component -  for a to do list item that can be used for every item in our todo list.